WalkmanFM/MacFanBP/README.md

 # MacFanBP
-A temperature control Indicator for MacBook Pro Late 2011 13" users using Ubuntu.
+A temperature monitor Indicator for MacBook Pro Late 2011 13" users using Ubuntu.

 -To run the application, type:
     python MacFanBP.py